Clinical Policy Bulletin: Multiple Sleep Latency Test (MSLT)

 For evaluation of symptoms of narcolepsy, to confirm the diagnosis; or

 For evaluation of persons with suspected idiopathic hypersomnia to help differentiate idiopathic hypersomnia from narcolepsy.

-Aetna considers MSLT experimental and investigational for all other indications because its effectiveness for indications other than the ones listed above have not been established, including (not an all-inclusive list): obstructive sleep apnea syndrome; circadian rhythm disorders; insomnia, neurologic disorders other than narcolepsy; and evaluation of the effectiveness of modafinil therapy in narcolepsy.
+Aetna considers MSLT experimental and investigational for all other indications because its effectiveness for indications other than the ones listed above have not been established, including (not an all-inclusive list): chronic fatigue syndrome; circadian rhythm disorders; insomnia, neurologic disorders other than narcolepsy; obstructive sleep apnea syndrome; and evaluation of the effectiveness of modafinil therapy in narcolepsy.

 Aetna considers repeat MSLT tests not medically necessary, unless:

 The initial test was invalid or uninterpretable; or

 The initial test is affected by extraneous circumstances or when study conditions were not present during initial testing; or